Help Teens with Anxiety and Depression Counseling

 - 37% said stress causes them to feel overwhelmed.

 - 36% say they feel tired because of stress.

 - 30% say they feel sad or depressed because of stress.

-Remember: stress is normal.
-Stress is part of life for every person regardless of age.
+Remember: Stress is normal in teens.
+Stress is part of life for every person, regardless of age.
 Stress itself is not inherently bad.
-However, when stress is chronic and/or affects daily functioning, that is when it has the potential to cause problems, and possibly develop into an anxiety disorder.
+However, when stress is chronic and/or affects daily functioning, that is when it has the potential to cause problems and possibly develop into an anxiety disorder.
 As mentioned above, if you think your teen may have an anxiety disorder, seek professional help.
 If, on the other hand, you think your teen simply needs help coping with their stress, there are some quite simple steps to take.

 None of this advice will seem new or groundbreaking to you.
-It is mostly common sense – but when things get stressful, common sense can go out the window.
-If your teen’s stress is causing you so much stress you forget you already know what to do about it, consult the following list.
-It will help both you and your teenager get back on track.
+It is mostly common sense, but when things get stressful, common sense can go out the window.
+If your teen’s stress is causing you so much stress that you forget you already know what to do about it, consult the following list: It will help both you and your teenager get back on track.